orientation/orientation/README.md

 ## Installation

-- `rake orientation:install`
+Almost one step: `rake orientation:install`

-Be aware that you don't have the necessary environment variables to use uploading features like the avatar upload, and that you won't be able to use authentication either, but you will be logged in as the first user in the database in development.
+Make sure to check the [installation task](lib/tasks/orientation.rake) if anything strange happens during installation.

+Once you're done, pay close attention to the `.env` file that will appear at the root.
+It's copied from [`.env.example`](.env.example) and contains all the environment variables needed to configure Orientation.

+Since setting up S3 is a bit tedious, avatar uploads use local file storage in development.
+Likewise, OAuth is disabled in development and you will be signed in as whichever user is returned from `User.first`.

 ## Deployment